awirtz1128/recipes/pages/about.md

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This is a collection of family recipes from Judy Girres' kitchen.
+This collection is a way to preserve Judy's recipes as well as all the memories that come along with her cooking.
+This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) This collection includes:

+- 15 recipes
 - a CSV of collection metadata
-- a folder of JPG images or PDF documents

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!